OpenSourceFellows/amplify/.github/CONTRIBUTING.md

 2. Then either:
   - Clone the repository locally and follow the [quick start guide to open that folder in a container](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-an-existing-folder-in-a-container);
   - Or follow the [quick start guide to open a container for the repository or a pull request _without_ cloning it to your local system](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-a-git-repository-or-github-pr-in-an-isolated-container-volume)

+:warning: If you use the Docker environment, you will still need to configure a handful of environment variables that are described in the [Configuration](#configuration) section below.

 #### Using your local system